mailosaur/examples/go/README.md

 ```

 > [!NOTE]
 > All tests are skipped by default as configuration is required for them to run.
+Remove the `t.Skip(...)` line in each test once you've completed the setup above.

 # What's Included